SideswipeeZ/md_spine_tools/README.md

 In 3D View's sidebar, select the spine json file and atlas text file first to import spine mesh and material. **This will remove all existing objects in `bpy.data` like `meshes` `materials` `armatures` `actions` `collections`**

 Then select animation to be load (default last animation, as MD uses the latest).

+If you want to quickly create a scene to export with a camera and materials changed likc the Setup Scene Button after you import the files.

 **Separate Material** will create material due to atlas images but not mesh, will disable the rgba keyframe feature (blend in and out).